Hair Thinning at The Front: Why & What to Do

 A lack of vitamin D is commonly associated with hair loss.
 Although no conclusive research exists, there may be a link between vitamin D deficiency and the onset of alopecia areata.
 If you notice you’re suffering from chronic fatigue, swings in mood or excessive muscle weakness you may want to have your vitamin D levels checked.

-If you have started to notice frontal balding, there are treatment options.
-This is provided that hair loss is attributed to MPB.
-Let’s take a look at some of the common, effective and readily available countermeasures a man can undergo in order to hold off the effects of MPB.
+If you have started to notice signs of hair loss in your daily routine, there are treatment options available.
+This is provided that your hair loss is attributed to MPB.
+Let’s take a look at some of the common, effective and readily available ways to treat male pattern baldness.

 Finasteride